 Interacting with DCF in Stamford

-You and your family have rights when interacting with the Department of Children and Families (DCF).
+You and your family have rights when interacting with the Department of Children and Families (DCF) in Stamford.
 If you are under investigation, guidance from an experienced DCF attorney can be tremendously helpful.

 Should I Sign a Service Agreement or Safety Plan?

 If you are being investigated for child abuse, it is wise to be wary of documents presented by the agency.
-Often during an investigation, the DCF will produce a “safety plan” or “service agreement” and ask that those being investigated agree to the terms and sign the dotted line.
+Often during interactions with the Stamford DCF, they will produce a “safety plan” or “service agreement” and ask that those being investigated agree to the terms and sign the dotted line.

 Although it may seem like a good idea to cooperate and sign a document intended to protect the safety of a child, it is essential to study every aspect of the agreement before signing.
 If someone agrees to the terms and then violates one of those terms, even unintentionally, they will be considered to be in breach of contract.